pranay-k7/StrandHogg/README.md

    version of Android that you want to test the vulnerability on.
 4. Compile and run both the applications on an emulator of your choice or on an actual device

+Required Tools:

+Android Studio on any platform/OS and any Android Emulator or an Android device